tgianko/deemon/vilanoo/src/README.md

 Vilanoo will connect to the default port and IP where mosgi should be already listeining to.
 If this fails, vilanoo will shutdown.

-## Running vilanoo2 with selenese-runner
+## Running Vilanoo with selenese-runner

 Here, we show how to use vilanoo with selenese-runner.
 To simplify the example, we will not use mosgi.